ptai21/Loan-Classification/README.md

 - `loan_classifier_model.pkl` – The pre-trained machine learning model used for prediction.
 - `scaler.pkl` – A file containing the standard scaler used to normalize input data.
-- `web_deploy.py` – A Streamlit application providing a user interface for model interaction.
+- `web_deploy.py` – Streamlit-based web application script.

 ### Deployment Instructions